-Your driving speed must be below 13 km/h.
-If driving too fast, Autopark may not be able to accurately detect your desired parking space.
-There must be a vehicle in front of or behind the space you want to park in.
+- Your driving speed must be below 21 km/h.
+If driving too fast, Autopark may not be able to accurately detect your desired parking space. - There must be a vehicle in front of the space you want to park in. - A distinct curb or edge must be visible.
+Autopark may not correctly identify the parking space if the curb is not distinct, such as grass or dirt.